-In the early days of web design, accessibility was not an issue that may site owners considered.
-Those days are long gone.
-Today, accessibility is an increasingly important issue in web design, and designers and businesses alike recognize the benefits—and necessity—of sites being made with accessibility issues in mind.
-In the future, many experts in the field predict that accessibility will be a requirement for websites under ADA guidelines and for SEO success.
-Accessibility is already a requirement for government websites, and as search engines become more and more adept at delivering high-quality results for users, accessibility is likely to become one more factor on which sites are judged.
+In the early days of web design, accessibility was not an issue that many site owners considered.
+Today, however, accessibility is an increasingly important issue in web design—for designers and businesses alike.
+Many experts predict that accessibility will eventually be a requirement for websites under ADA guidelines and for SEO success.
+Accessibility is already a requirement for government websites.
+As search engines become more adept at delivering high-quality results for users, accessibility is likely to become ever more important.
 If you’re not sure how to make your website accessible—or why you should—this information will help.

 What makes a website accessible?

-Accessible websites can be used by people who have disabilities or other conditions that impact the way that they use the web.
+Accessible websites can be used by people who have disabilities or other conditions that impact how they use the web.
 This includes disabilities such as impaired vision, impaired hearing, cognitive disabilities, motor skill disabilities, and photosensitive seizure disorders.
 There are adaptive technologies that can help people with these issues use the web, but if your site isn’t designed to work with those technologies, your site will not be accessible.
-Some of the technologies that support website accessibility that you visitors may be using include speech recognition software, screen readers, and Braille keyboards.
+Some of the website accessibility technologies that your visitors may use include speech recognition software, screen readers, and Braille keyboards.

 What are some accessible design features?

 There are many different was to keep accessibility in mind when you design a website.
 Some key design features include: